 2-How many litres of fat does the doctor remove per operation?

 We usually remove 5 litres of pure fat.
+In some cases even 8 litres.

 3-Maximum weight of patient we can operate?